There are lots of places to park in Masterton, these spots are a mixture of free, metered and restricted on street parking depending on the location.

 - Do you know the name of the vehicle’s owner?

 When the Council receives a complaint of an abandoned vehicle it will be checked and photographed.
 If we can identify the owner, they will be contacted either by police or by mail and given seven days to remove the vehicle unless it is:

 Obstructing a public way

-In these circumstances, or if the vehicle is not removed by the owner in the allotted time, the vehicle will be removed and stored at the owner’s cost.
-If identification is not able to be made, the car will be disposed of either to the dump or to metal recyclers to recover towage costs.
+In these circumstances, or if the vehicle is not removed by the owner in the seven days, the vehicle will be removed and stored at the owner’s cost.
+If we can’t find the owner, the car will be disposed of either to the dump or to metal recyclers to recover towing costs.

-A vehicle which has been removed as abandoned will not be returned to the owner until such time as the cost of towage and storage has been paid in full to Masterton District Council.
+A vehicle that’s been removed as abandoned won’t be returned to the owner until the cost of towage and storage has been repaid in full.